 Must-Visit Carnaby Street Shops

 Dr Martens on Carnaby Street is a must-visit if you want a pure London street-style experience.
 Carnaby Street has always been a fashion hotspot.
 In the 70s it was a favourite hangout of mods, and in the ’70s it became a stomping ground for Skinheads.
 Both subcultures loved Doctor Martens.

 Somehow, these boots, once built for factory work, are still cool.
 You’ll see chunky Doc Marten sandals with ankle socks all over the place in London, as well as their classic boots and cute lace up shoes.

-Since the 1960s, Carnaby Street has been at the forefront of new trends.
+Since the 1960s, Carnaby Street has been at the forefront of new trends and bursting with independent boutiques.
 Earthly Matters (just round the corner on Newburgh Street) brings a new movement to the area.
 It’s the first zero waste refill shop in the neighbourhood!

 Okay, it’s not as glamorous as a tailor cutting suits for London’s first mods, but it’s interesting to see somewhere as iconic and historical as Carnaby Street moving into an age of sustainability.
 And it makes sense that it’s doing so.
 After all, it was home to pioneering vegetarian restaurant, Cranks, way back in the ’60s.

 At Earthly Matters you can stock up on organic produce and essentials, either with your own container or a glass jar bought in-store.

 Liberty is an iconic department store.
 Particularly beloved for its wild floral fabrics, Liberty London opened in 1852 and has been going strong since.
 In fact, it has long been a central hub for London’s fashion scene – which makes sense, given that it’s so close to Carnaby Street.

 The mock-Tudor building that houses Liberty is a sight in itself

 Flat Iron London